ubidots/ubidots-nodered/README.md

 *  __Device label__: The label of the Device to which the node subscribes.
 Please keep in mind that this field is neglected in case custom topics are used.

-*  __SSL__: By default, all data is sent encrypted via TLS.
+*  __TLS__: By default, all data is sent encrypted via TLS.
 Uncheck if data should be sent unencrypted.

 *  __Use Custom Topics__: Allows to specify up to 10 custom topics to which the node subscribes to.
 The topic starts after `/v1.6/devices/`.